dunn96/UMN-GIS5578-Project/README.md

 * mmmyypatterns-part?.csv.gz
     * Source: SafeGraph
     * Format: csv.gz
     * Description: Foot traffic patterns for the United States.
-Collected from April 2019 through Sep 2020
+Collected from apr19 through sep20.
+There are three-four files for each month     represented by '?'
+    * Example: jan19patterns-part1.csv.gz

+* spec-file.txt
+    * Description: Describes the Python environment.

 ## Installation
 * Used a combination of Jupyterlab and Jupyter Notebooks (with ArcPro)